What if Cybersecurity Vanished?

 - Theft of individual bank accounts

-If cybersecurity disappeared, our lives would stop working efficiently and “our world” as we know it, would come to an end.
+If cybersecurity disappeared, our lives would stop working efficiently.
+Therefore, “our world” as we know it, would come to an end.